 A-Z List of The 8 National Parks

 - Brijuni National Park – well-preserved park situated on the small group of islands just off the coast of Pula, Istria featuring ancient ruins and 19th-century hotel

 - Kornati National Park – popular among the boaters and flotilla holidaymakers, this group of islands is ideal to visit if you are staying in the northern part of the Adriatic

 - Krka National Park – easy to access from Split, Sibenik or Zadar this is a natural wander area that features waterfalls, lovely river and island with a medieval monastery

 - Mljet National Park – southernmost park, easy to access as a day trip from Dubrovnik

 - Paklenica National Park – an ideal park for rock climbers, easy to access from Zadar airport.

 - Plitvice Lakes National Park – among the most popular parks in Croatia, featuring sixteen lakes connected by numerous waterfalls.
 Plitvice is also popular as a winter destination however some parts of the park are usually closed.
 See more on how to get to the park (from Zadar, from Zagreb), opening hours, and visitor tips.

 - Risnjak National Park – an ideal destination for experienced hikers located in Gorski Kotar, close to Rijeka and Zagreb.
 Great to visit in the wintertime too, although the snowfall can make trails hard to pass, so make sure to plan wisely if you intend to visit this national park in winter.

 - Sjeverni Velebit National Park – a large mountain range close to Adriatic sea and Rab and Pag Islands.
 A great choice for serious hikers.
 Walking, mountain biking and horse riding are also popular here on the lower altitudes.
 Some great camping sites to stay in..

 Overview of Croatia’s National Parks

-The complete listings, descriptions and info about each of the Parks is listed below:
+The complete listings, descriptions, and info about each of the Parks are listed below: